 In each code development cycle, proposed changes to the code are considered at the Committee Action Hearings by the applicable International Code Development Committee.
 The IECC-Commercial Provisions (sections designated with a "C" prior to the section number) are primarily maintained by the Commercial Energy Code Development Committee.
 The IECC-Residential Provisions (sections designated with an "R" prior to the section number) are maintained by the Residential Energy Code Development Committee.
+The iECC-Residential Energy Code Development Committee.
+The section number) are maintained by the Residential Energy Code Development Committee.
 This is designated in the chapter headings by a [CE] and [RE], respectively.